The restructuring was supposed to be the panacea to the organization’s problem.

-Acknowledge and affirm contributions in a meaningful way to those who contributed to the change’s success.
+Acknowledge and affirm contributions meaningfully to those who contributed to the change’s success.
+Doing so could close the door to (or slow the flow of) unwanted employee turnover.

-Take an organizational pulse check if you want to close the door (or narrow the opening) on unwanted voluntary turnover.
-Assess how well change leadership is happening within the organization.
+Take an organizational pulse check to assess how well change leadership is happening within the organization.